 Little King Reserve Dog Park, Mt Eden

-Little King Reserve dog park has a great view of the city from the top of the mountain.
+Little King Reserve dog park has a great view of the city from the top of the mountain, making it a popular off-leash dog park for anyone in Auckland central.
 A giant water tank at the top has a painted picture of ‘Dog’ from Footrot Flats, so if you’re dog is well behaved enough try an snap a picture of them with the beautiful artwork.
 The small carpark at the entrance to Little King dog park has plenty of parking, otherwise it’s free to park on the street.

 About Little King Reserve